-- Date of Issue: The Date of Issue must not be older than 120 days at the time of closing. - Correct Proposed Insurance amount: The minimum amount of title insurance coverage required is the maximum claim amount. - Correct Proposed Insured & Closing Protection Letter: If closing in our name, the proposed insured and mortgagee clause should read as: Mutual of Omaha Mortgage, Inc. ISAOA 3131 Camino Del Rio N, Ste 1100 San Diego, CA 92108 - Property Type: Must show Fee Simple, Life Estate, or Leasehold etc. - Correct Vesting: - A mortgagor is not required to be a borrower; however, any borrower is required to be on title to the property which serves as collateral for the HECM (§206.35, Federal Register, Vol. 82, No. 12, Final Rule) - Copy of most recent Warranty Deed/Quit Claim/Grant Deed may need to be provided by title to ensure the current vesting of subject property.
-Vesting - Property Address: Must match appraisal, flood cert, hazard/flood insurance, counseling cert, USPS, and case assignment/appraisal logging - Legal Description of the Property: - o The legal description must match the legal description on the Appraisal. - o "Undivided Interest" is not acceptable for FHA insurance for SFRs (not applicable for Condos) - o Deed restrictions other than 55+ communities are not acceptable - Tax Search: Tax Certificate must be current and indicate correct name/address.
-If the borrower(s) currently have a property tax deferral through the local taxing authority, the deferral program must be cancelled, and cannot be reinstated.
-All outstanding amounts due must be paid off in closing. - Exemptions are allowed, but deferrals must always be paid off through the closing of the loan.
-Proof would be needed to show that the deferral has or will be cancelled.
-If the borrower chooses to continue with a deferral, then they will have to re-apply with a local taxing authority for a new deferral after the loan has closed or been funded.
+- Date of Issue: The Date of Issue must not be older than 120 days at the time of closing. - Correct Proposed Insurance amount: The minimum amount of title insurance coverage required is the maximum claim amount. - Correct Proposed Insured & Closing Protection Letter: If closing in our name, the proposed insured and mortgagee clause should read as: Mutual of Omaha Mortgage, Inc. ISAOA 3131 Camino Del Rio N, Ste 1100 San Diego, CA 92108 - Property Type: Must show Fee Simple, Life Estate, or Leasehold etc. - Correct Vesting: - A mortgagor is not required to be a borrower; however, any borrower is required to be on title to the property which serves as collateral for the HECM (§206.35, Federal Register, Vol. 82, No. 12, Final Rule)

-- Outstanding Mortgages, Liens & Judgments: All liens on title must be paid off or satisfactory Subordination Agreements must be provided.
+- Copy of most recent Warranty Deed/Quit Claim/Grant Deed may need to be provided by title to ensure the current vesting of subject property.
+Vesting - Property Address: Must match appraisal, flood cert, hazard/flood insurance, counseling cert, USPS, and case assignment/appraisal logging - Legal Description of the Property: - The legal description must match the legal description on the Appraisal. - "Undivided Interest" is not acceptable for FHA insurance for SFRs (not applicable for Condos) Deed restrictions other than 55+ communities are not acceptable - Tax Search: Tax Certificate must be current and indicate correct name/address.
+If the borrower(s) currently have a property tax deferral through the local taxing authority, refer to section 7.30 Property Charge History for deferral requirements. - Outstanding Mortgages, Liens & Judgments: All liens on title must be paid off or satisfactory Subordination Agreements must be provided.
 Subordination - 24 Month Chain of Title: Recent vesting and/or ownership changes may require explanation and occupancy documentation.
 HECM for purchase loans do not allow transfers of the subject property in the 90 days prior to the date of the purchase contract.